gsudhee/goeuro_test/README.md

 Welcome to goeuro_test project!

 Pre requisites:
-Java and ant must be installed before running the project.
+Java, Ant and Firefox browser must be installed before running the project.

+Has been developed and tested on Linux(Ubuntu).

 Steps to run the test: